matt-nervos/EfficientMMRinEVM/efficientMMRinEVM.md

 _State storage:_ The max number of peaks grows logarithmically with the number of elements in the MMR.

-_State read:_ The appropriate state to be read from storage to memory is known upfront, no further state reads are required.
+_State read:_ The appropriate state to be read to memory is known upfront, no further state reads are required.

 _Computation:_ Keccak and moving values in memory.